JAmcevoy/Peace_of_Mind/README.md

   - The Techniques section will provide the user with different methods of meditation.
   - This is the important section as it points out and explains the different ways someone could meditate, no matter the location or situation.
+  - Like the benefits page I used color and alignment to set apart the information, while on this page I split the rows opposite each row.
+I felt this would make the page more appealing encouraging people to read the information.
+  - I Added icons to each type with symbols I believed closely represented the type of meditation, This will allow users who might not be the best readers to understand what each type consists of.
+Making the page fun but also a bit more accessible.

   ![Techniques](https://github.com/JAmcevoy/Peace_of_Mind/blob/main/assets/images/techniques%20page.JPG)
   ![Techniques](https://github.com/JAmcevoy/Peace_of_Mind/blob/main/assets/images/techniques%20page-small.JPG)
 - __The Sign Up Page__

   - This page will allow the user to get signed up to Love Running to start their running journey with the community.
 The user will be able to specify if they would like to take part in road, trail, or both types of running.
 The user will be asked to submit their full name and email address.
+  - When selected the submit button background goes black letting the user know they have selected it successfully.
+  - I limited the ages field to a max of 99 and a minimum of 1, this will prevent any numbers over 3 digits from being submitted.
+  - I tested all other field validation and I could not submit until all was filled out including the radio buttons.
+I done this using the required property

 ![Sign Up](https://github.com/JAmcevoy/Peace_of_Mind/blob/main/assets/images/form.JPG)